androiddrew/ruckenwind/README.md

 Technically, it's supposed to be "rückenwind" with an umlaut, but we are silly Americans so we dropped it.
 It means "tailwind" in German, and we chose it because we use [TailwindCSS](https://tailwindcss.com/) for this theme's styling.

+## Markdown

+I have found this guide to be one of the best markdown guides available: https://www.markdownguide.org/basic-syntax/.
+The tailwind typography plugin used in this project has full styling support for all items processed by the markdown engine.

 ## Header Images and Overlays

 When using a header image with the `HEADER_COVER` configuration option, it may be advantageous to use a transparent overlay to make the navbar and h1 text more visible.
 We can use the `HEADER_COLOR` configuration option set to a safelisted background color in the `tailwind.conf.js` to achieve this outcome.